stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 1024-bit keys, which are now too small to be considered secure.

 # Setting Up Environments #

+## C Compiler ##

+To install GCC and a complete C compiler toolchain on Solus, run this command in a terminal window:

+    sudo eopkg install -c system.devel

+Once the toolchain is installed, you can compile C programs and native extensions for languages like Python and JavaScript.

 ## nvm for Node.js Development ##